Types of Life Insurance Cover

 Good health equals low costs

-Most people are at their fittest during their youth – not only have they got age on their side, but they generally don’t smoke, haven’t become raging alcoholics and are yet to finish their thousandth pizza!
-This type of health status translates immediately to lower premiums.
+Most people are at their fittest during their youth – not only have they got age on their side, but they are generally healthier.
+This type of health status translates immediately to cheaper life insurance.

 Something could happen tomorrow

-So don’t put it off – sort your life insurance out today!
+So don’t put it off – get covered today!